StefanoGaivota/Optical-Data-Channel-JellyLoad-Hardware/README.md

 Manufacturing Data for production of Printed Circuit Boards and 3D printed mechanics is available in the "Manufacturing Data" folder.<br>

-Bill-Of-Materials (BOM) with Mouser stock codes.
+Bill-Of-Materials (BOM) with Digikey stock codes.
 BOM and pick/place files for use with JLC (A cheap and cheerful PCB Assembly company)<br>
 Gerber+Drill zip for PCB manufacture.<br>

 Assembly tooling holes are 1.152mm top-left and bottom right of layout.
 With JLC, specify "Tooling holes added by customer" at assembly stage.<br><br>